geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 }
 ```

-Via the `@InjectKnex()` decorator provided by the `nestjs-knex` package we inject a `Knex` instance that allows us to work with the database via Knex.
+Via the `@InjectKnex()` decorator provided by the `nestjs-knex` package we inject a `Knex` instance that allows us to work with the database via `Knex.js`.
 The implementation for the `save()` and `load()` methods use this instance to persist and retrieve the car insurance quotes.

 Now that we provided an implementation for the abstract `CarInsuranceQuoteRepository` class we need to register it in NestJS's dependency injection system.
-We are going to register it in the car insurance quote module so open the `car-insurance-quote.module.ts` file.
-All we need to do is to add another provider that instructs NestJS to supply an instance of the `KnexCarInsuranceQuoteRepository` class whenever a `CarInsuranceQuoteRepository` is requested.
+We are going to register it in the car insurance quote module, so open the `car-insurance-quote.module.ts` file.
+We need to add a provider that instructs NestJS to supply an instance of the `KnexCarInsuranceQuoteRepository` class whenever a `CarInsuranceQuoteRepository` is injected.

 ```ts
 @Module({